Sleep, either one life’s joys or a nightmare (love a bad pun).

 Another approach is you can buy an earthing sheet for your bed which will pulse your body with the same electromagnetic frequency as the earth.
 An interesting study here has shown incredible benefits.

-Morning sun - Good sleep begins when you wake up.
-Bathe in morning sun for at least 20 minutes (even when it’s cloudy and cold).
+Good sleep begins when you wake up.
+Bathe in morning sun for at least 20 minutes (even when it’s cloudy and cold unless it's snowing, apply common sense).
 Try and be as naked as a polite society will tolerate as you want it on as much skin as possible.

-The short answer to why is that morning sunlight reinforces your natural circadian rhythms.
-To find out more see here.
+Morning sunlight reinforces your natural circadian rhythms.
+It's actually very interesting, to find out more see here.

 Lightboxes have also been shown to work if you are living somewhere where you’re unable to get any morning light.